Sprains and Strains: Types and Treatment Information

+Synopsis: Explains difference between a strain and sprain including symptoms and treatment for each plus list of common muscle sprains and sprains.
 A sprain, more commonly known as torn ligament, is damage to one or more ligaments in a joint, often caused by trauma or the joint being taken beyond its functional range of motion.
-The severity of sprain ranges from a minor injury which resolves in a few days to a major rupture of one or more ligaments requiring surgical fixation and a period of immobilization.
-Sprains can occur in any joint but are most common in the ankle and wrist.
+The severity of a sprain ranges from a minor injury which resolves in a few days to a major rupture of one or more ligaments requiring surgical fixation and a period of immobilization.
+Sprains can occur in any joint, but are most common in the ankle and wrist.

 Muscles in the human body allow movement to happen by contracting and making joints flex, extend and rotate.
 Muscles attach on each side of the joint to bone by thick bands of fibrous tissue called tendons.
 When a muscle contracts, it shortens and pulls on the tendon, which allows the joint to go through a range of motion.